 9. Keyword Rankings

-The high-volume keywords usually have a higher potential since they tend to drive more traffic to your site.
+The high-volume keywords usually have a higher potential since they drive more traffic to your site.
 However, these phrases tend to be more competitive and, as a result, are difficult to rank for.

 10. Branded and non-branded traffic

-Branded traffic is driven by users who have previously visited your site and are specifically searching for your brand using their keywords.
+Branded traffic is driven by users who have previously visited your affiliate marketing site and are specifically searching for your brand using their keywords.
 For instance, they might search for your company name, product name, service name, or anything else from your brand.

 Tips on choosing SEO metrics and KPIs to track